 Lands not Acquired

-A.4.6 Filing Requirements – s.
-214 Application to Address a Complaint
+A.4.6 Filing Requirements – section 214 Application to Address a Complaint

-1. Where a s.
-214 application proposes work or construction to address a landowner or public complaint that has been filed with the CER, the application should include:
+1. Where a section 214 application proposes work or construction to address a landowner or public complaint that has been filed with the CER, the application should include:

 - a statement that the purpose of the work or construction proposed by the application is in response to a complaint that has been filed with the CER;